Personalized Workout & Meal PlansGet Started

 However, looking over the vitamins real quick, we were surprised that they chose only to include 6% magnesium.

 Being "Athletic Greens," magnesium is a bit of an odd mineral to leave out as it's involved in over 600 enzymatic reactions, and athletes are known to be magnesium deficient, especially endurance athletes.
 Further, studies have shown that adequate intake of magnesium is needed for optimal sports performance.1

 To be clear, just about every vitamin or mineral plays a vital role in human performance.
-And while Athletic Greens can't have everything (well, they kind of can if they wanted), it was just a bit surprising.
+And while AG1 can't have everything (well, they kind of can if they wanted), it was just a bit surprising.

-Overall, Athletic Greens has a wider range of ingredients than most other greens powders.
+Overall, AG1 has a wider range of ingredients than most other greens powders.

 While the vitamins and minerals are great, there are a ton of vitamin and mineral pills to take if you want their health benefits.
 There are plenty of greens powders on the market, making it difficult to choose the best one.